Students with Disabilities

 - Check out the additional resources provided by this web site for links to and names of other organizations that may be helpful in making your study abroad experience all that it can be.

 - Do research specific to your disability.
-The links provided here are general, so you may want to find more specific information on your own.
+The information provided here is general, so you may want to find more specific information on your own.

 A few things you may want to consider before going abroad: